anenadic/2021-03-09-jekyll/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
+  To participate in this workshop, you will need to install <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html">
-  {% if site.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif site.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif site.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to the software described below.
+    the software described at the lesson material setup pages</a>.
-  In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors